- Additional Positions at AU

 International Studies Association

-- "Monetary Unions, Bretton Woods, and Global Finance," in Gerard Caprio, ed.
-The Handbook of Key Global Financial Markets, Institutions, and Infrastructure.
-Oxford: Elsevier Press.
-2012.
+- "Bretton Woods and Monetary Regimes," in Gerard Caprio, ed.
+Handbook of Key Global Financial Markets, Institutions, and Infrastructure.
+Oxford: Elesevier Press.
+2013.

 - "Divested Interests: Globalization and the New Politics of Exchange Rates," Business and Politics, Vol. 12, Issue 2 (August 2010).

 "Even Today, a Thoroughly American and Gendered Discipline: Persistent Biases in Undergraduate International Relations Teaching."